GB RANKING1

 In September 2021, Emma Raducanu made history by becoming the first qualifier and youngest British player to win a Grand Slam title at the US Open.
 This unbelievable run saw her rise to British No.1 and inside the top-25 rankings for the first time in her career.

-Earlier this year, Emma Raducanu made her Grand Slam debut at Wimbledon, where she reached the fourth round - becoming the youngest British woman to progress to the last 16 of The Championships in the Open Era.
+Earlier that year, Emma Raducanu made her Grand Slam debut at Wimbledon, where she reached the fourth round - becoming the youngest British woman to progress to the last 16 of The Championships in the Open Era.

 Emma Raducanu is an ambassador for LTA Youth - the new and innovative junior programme to help more children aged 4-18 enjoy tennis.